 Trainees are required to bring a video recording of a therapy session to each training weekend.
 On each training weekend, each trainee is given about an hour in which a sample of their work is shown to the group and the supervisor will comment on phenomenology, metapsychology, therapy process, etc. Through 1:1 and group discussion as well role play, ISTDP techniques are reviewed.
 The larger group will have the opportunity for their own questions and comments for another fifteen minutes.
 The supervisor will present didactic material as well as show videos of their work to the group.
 A supportive environment that permits learning to occur at a personal level is maintained.

-A Training Agreement and Confidentiality Agreement will be required to be signed at or before your first training weekend.
+A Training Agreement and Confidentiality Agreement will be required to be signed before your first training weekend.

 Core Training is comprised of:

-Four three-day trainings per year– normally on Friday, Saturday, Sunday or Saturday, Sunday, Monday, where possible — for three years.
+Four three-day trainings per year– normally on Friday, Saturday, Sunday, for three years.

 Trainees are required to bring a video recording of a therapy session for their one hour supervision as a part of their training to each weekend module.

 - Tuition is approximately $1175 CAD per module.
 A $200 non-refundable deposit is required to secure your spot in the training.

 While you await the necessary arrangements, our recommended reading includes: